tihartmann/CountEx-VQA/README.md

 ## Reproduce Results
-To reproduce the results from the experiments described in the thesis, run the following:
+To reproduce the results from the experiments described in the thesis, run the following code.
+Note that, by default, the training script uses CUDA if available.
+If you want to manually specify the device, you can do so by changing line 3 in ```config.py```.

 ```
 cd $HOME/CountEx-VQA